 Highbury is many things to many people.
-For some it’s the leafier, quieter sibling to Islington next door, the perfect area to call home and raise a family.
-Imagine little Artemis running across Highbury Fields, or even littler Apricot demanding artisanal Babybel from La Fromagerie.
-Charming.
-For others it’s a weekly date with affliction, as they trudge to go and watch the most expensive football club in the world, Arsenal.
-A £5 pint here, a £6 pie there, and a two nil loss for your efforts.
-Good stuff.
-And then, for a lot of London, it’s a prime interchange.
+For little Artemis running across Highbury Fields, or even littler Apricot demanding artisanal Babybel from La Fromagerie, it’s home.
+For Arsenal fans, it’s a weekly date with affliction.
+And then, for much of London, it’s a prime interchange.
 Highbury and Islington station can get you North, South, East or West.
-The city is your oyster - thanks TFL.
-Unless, of course, there’s a light gust of wind and a blue plastic blag blows onto the tracks, in which case the Overground will be down for a week, and you’ll need a place to eat close by.
-Find that place in our guide to the best places to eat in Highbury.
+Unless there’s a light breeze and a plastic bag blows onto the tracks, in which case the overground will be down for a week.

 Any restaurant that puts your food down on the table and tells you that “yer not goin’ home hungry from ’ere” is already doing a good job of wooing us.
 Especially when you take a bite and it tastes good as well.
 Trevi is a bish-bash-bosh kind of Italian restaurant.
 Lasagnes the size of your thigh.
 Mozzarella, basil and tomato salads that skimp on nothing.
 Pints of Birra Moretti on tap.
 This is, essentially, what school dinners were meant to be like: hearty and tasty and incredibly good value.
 What’s more, it’s bang opposite Highbury and Islington station, so it’s perfect to drop into for a quick and easy meal.